 Continence management – Our work aims to significantly increase device disposal options for patients, carers and NHS staff by developing technology capable of enabling discrete, leakage resistant, fully toilet flushable devices.
 Morbidity, social withdrawal and nursing time issues are also being tackled by developing alternative technologies for combatting odour, reducing bacterial activity, skin irritation and the risk of infection associated with extended use of ostomy and ileostomy products.

-Management of Disease and Blood Filtration – Sophisticated fibre-based devices are required to target the delivery of therapeutic compounds to diseased soft and hard tissues, as well as to enable improved therapeutic treatments for patients at the bed-side where selective removal of unwanted compounds may be required to manage or treat life-threatening conditions.
+Management of Disease – Sophisticated fibre-based and injectable devices are required to target the delivery of therapeutic compounds to diseased soft and hard tissues, as well as to enable improved therapeutic treatments for patients at the bed-side to manage pain or disease.